How does a flash glucose monitor and CGM work?

 Driving and checking your blood sugars using a CGM or Flash

-You can use a flash glucose monitor or CGM to check your sugar levels when driving, but you must confirm your levels with a finger-prick test if:
+Some drivers can use a flash glucose monitor or CGM to check their sugar levels when driving, but you must confirm your levels with a finger-prick test if:

 - your blood sugar level is 4 mmol/l or below